framely/community/docs/guide/start-with-clone.md

    ::: thumbnail
    ![try it now](/images/guide/pingpong/tryitnow_icon.png)
    :::
 3. Click **Connect**.
-This may take some time to as we build and deploy the chatbot to our development environment.
-Once the connection is established successfully, you can test your chatbot by typing messages in the input box at bottom and press enter.
+This may take some time as we build and deploy the chatbot to our development environment.
+Once the connection is successfully established, you can test your chatbot by typing messages in the input box at the bottom and pressing enter.
 For example, enter `ping` then the bot should ask for a location, upon getting a legit location say `Seattle`, respond with `Pong Seattle`.
    ::: thumbnail
    ![pingpong test](/images/guide/pingpong/pingpong_test.png)
    :::